openshift/cluster-samples-operator/README.md

 ## Config restrictions

-The architectures are not allowed to be changed while in the 'Managed' state.
+When we start supporting multiple architectures, the architecture list is not allowed to be changed while in the 'Managed' state.

 In order to change the architectures values, an administrator must:
 - Mark the ManagementState as 'Removed', saving the change.
-- In a subsequent change, switch the architecture and change the ManagementState back to Managed.
+- In a subsequent change, change the architecture and change the ManagementState back to Managed.

 The operator will still process Secrets while in Removed state.
 You can create the secret either before switching to Removed, while in Removed state before switching to Managed state, or after switching to Managed state (though you'll see delays creating the samples until the secret event is processed if you create the secret after switching to Managed).
 This is done to help facilitate the changing of the registry, where the user chooses to remove all the samples before switching to insure a clean slate (removing before switching is not required).